 Houses both Simple and Small

+The New York Times "thinks small" with a story with great information about the mini-house movement in the US.
+(Don't know how long the link will be good.)
 The traditional style Katrina Cottage, built by Cusato Cottages LLC and offered by Lowe's, is generating interest beyond just the New Orleans area.
 For fabulous contemporary mini's, weeHouses offers a versatile collection of "shoebox" stacking units.

 Forget timeshares!
 For an instant vacation house, drive one of these units up to your own piece of Waldon, no matter where it is, and simply hook it up to utilities.